semantalytics/awesome-semantic-web/README.md

 - [silk](http://silk.semwebcentral.org/) - Semantic Inferencing on Large Knowledge (SILK) knowledge representation system.
 - [fuxi](https://code.google.com/archive/p/fuxi/)
 - [Rule-Translator](https://github.com/ismailakbari/Rule-Translator) - This is framework is a Web rule translator.
 It has a rule parser, visualizer and translator.
 The Web rule languages that are covered by this framework include: Notation3 (N3), POSL, Datalog RuleML, SWRL and RIF.
 This framework is a rule engine for RIF language as well.
+- [SWRLRulesToOWLAxioms](https://github.com/dcarralma/SWRLRulesToOWLAxioms) - Implementation of a procedure to transform SWRL rules into equivalent OWL axioms.